welovecv/datacv/README.md

 ## Evaluation
 Due to a severe crash of our server, we have unfortunately lost the original model weights referenced in the paper.
-As a result, the performance metrics associated with the "checkpoints" differ slightly from those previously reported.
+As a result, the performance metrics associated with the "checkpoints.zip" from release differ slightly from those previously reported.

 | Models   |  testA   |  test B  |
 |----------|----------|----------|